 In 1990, Arizona voters approved the Victims' Rights Amendment to the Arizona Constitution.
-This was a landmark achievement that affords all victims of crime with the opportunity to have a participatory role in the criminal justice system and also extends certain protections of law to victims during their involvement with those processes.
+This was a landmark achievement that affords all victims of crime the opportunity to have a participatory role in the criminal justice system and also extends certain protections of law to victims during their involvement with those processes.

-Arizona victims' rights law provides that victims have the right to receive timely notice of criminal proceedings in their cases.
-Victims have the right to be present in the courtroom during all proceedings involving the defendant.
-The Victim's Bill of Rights and related statutes ensure that victims are provided the opportunity to be heard at release, plea, and sentencing proceedings.
-These laws also provide for the safety of victims throughout the criminal justice process as well as their interest in avoiding unreasonable delays, their claims for restitution, and to be treated with dignity and respect.
+Arizona victims' rights laws provide that victims have the right to receive timely notice of criminal proceedings in their cases.
+Victims have the right to be present in the courtroom during all proceedings at which the defendant can be present.
+The Victims' Bill of Rights and related statutes ensure that victims are provided the opportunity to be heard at release, plea, and sentencing proceedings.
+These comprehensive laws also provide for the safety of victims and their right to be treated with fairness, respect, and dignity, as well as their interest in avoiding unreasonable delay and their right to restitution, throughout the criminal justice process.